-This 3-day course focuses on the development, prevention and treatment of psychological disorder from infancy to adolescence.
+This course focuses on the development, prevention and treatment of psychological disorder from infancy to adolescence and through to adulthood.
 It weaves together theory, human development, assessment, case examples and treatment applications to reframe maladaptive behavior in terms of strategies for self-protection.
 The course emphasizes the process of adaptation and developmental pathways that carry risk for psychopathology.

 The model used is the Dynamic-Maturational Model (DMM) of Attachment and Adaptation.
 The DMM is relevant to individuals who are at-risk, have been exposed to danger, display disturbed or maladaptive behaviour, or are diagnosed as having a psychiatric disorder.
 Emphasis is given to how attachment explains maladaptive behaviour and how that is tied to culture and dangerous conditions.

 The course is structured developmentally and consists of lecture with slides, video, and interview transcripts to demonstrate the patterns and principles of development.
 A set of readings and exercises, tied to each day’s material, is offered.